florianfranz/palaeo-data-cube/README.md

 We acknowledge financial support from the Swiss National Science Foundation (SNSF) under [Sinergia grant #213539](https://data.snf.ch/grants/grant/213539): _Long-term evolution of the Earth from the base of the mantle to the top of the atmosphere: Understanding the mechanisms leading to ‘greenhouse’ and ‘icehouse’ regimes_.

-This project is supported by an Open Research Data (ORD) grant from the University of Geneva
+This project is supported by an Open Research Data (ORD) grant from the University of Geneva (UNIGE).
+More information on the [UNIGE Research Data webpage](https://www.unige.ch/researchdata/en/presentation/news/call-ord-2025-funded-projects)